mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 const walletExists = await TestNetWallet.namedExists('user:1234');
 ```

 Say a user of your application has wiped the website data and his IndexedDB is now empty.
-But he still has the seed and derivation path info.
+But they still has the seed and derivation path info.
 A named wallet can be replaced (recovered) with the existing `walletId`:

 ```js
 const seed = "diary caution almost ...";